Harvard-Forest-Ecosystems/How-to-Use-Github/README.md

 Then, click the "Add" button.
 This will bring up a dropdown menu of options.
 Click "Add Existing Repository."
 Navigate to the folder with your files in it.
 This folder has to be a GitHub repository!!!
 Otherwise, it will just tell you that it's not a repository.

+# Now that I'm set up, how do I access my code files?